APUSH Dictionary is updated

 Steven leads UAsite15’s overall vision and system design.
 He builds most of the platform’s core logic engines, from admissions analytics to essay evaluation and business simulators.
 His work combines technical precision with a habit of overthinking everything in amusing detail.

-Winter has been part of UAsite15 since the platform’s earliest prototype, providing rigorous testing, detailed feedback, and constructive insights that shaped its first tools.
-Her ability to spot logical gaps, refine user flow, and stress-test early features made her a foundational contributor to the project’s development.
+Jerry joined the UAsite15 platform from its earliest prototype, providing rigorous testing, detailed feedback, and constructive insights to shape its first tools.
+His ability to identify logical gaps, optimize user flow, and stress test early features made him a fundamental contributor to the development of the project.